-Hadoop Components are used to increase the seek rate of the data from the storage, as the data is increasing day by day and despite storing the data on the storage the seeking is not fast enough and hence makes it unfeasible.
-To overcome this problem Hadoop Components such as Hadoop Distributed file system aka HDFS (store data in form of blocks in the memory), Map Reduce and Yarn is used as it allows the data to be read and process parallelly.
+Hadoop Components are used to increase the data’s seek rate from the storage, as the data is increasing day by day.
+Despite storing the information in the warehouse, the seeking is not fast enough, making it unfeasible.
+To overcome this problem, Hadoop Components such as Hadoop Distributed file system aka HDFS (store data in the form of blocks in the memory), Map Reduce and Yarn, are used to allow the data to be read and process parallelly.

 Major Components of Hadoop